TinkerersLab-IITGN/ROS-Robot-Operating-System/docs/WSL.md

 The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for a minute or two for files to decompress and be stored on your PC.
 All future launches should take less than a second.
 Then it will ask you to create a user account and password for the Linux distribution.

-**Congratulations!
-You have successfully installed and set up a Linux distribution.**

 Now, we will set up GUI.

 ## **Step 6: Set up X-server application VcXsrv**